RafaelWO/space-love/README.md

 ## Used Libraries, Art Packs, Sounds
 ### Art Pack
-The sprites used in this game are from the art pack ["Space Shooter Redux"](https://opengameart.org/content/space-shooter-redux) by [Kenny](www.kenney.nl).
+The sprites (plus backgrounds, fonts and some sound effects) used in this game are from the art pack [Space Shooter Redux](https://opengameart.org/content/space-shooter-redux) by [Kenny](www.kenney.nl).

 #### Additional Art
  * TODO